carlosrendonduque/encoding-challenge/README.md

 ## License

 This project is licensed under the MIT License.
-You can find the full license text in the `LICENSE` file.